jamesmh/TagBuilder/README.md

 # TagBuilder

+Blogs, for example, may want to keep track of the most common words within a blog post.
+This small utility can help to solve this problem.

-Give it some text and it will count and group all the "words" - or "tags".
-All words are converted to lowercase (for now...).
+Give the utility some text and it will give you the number of occurances for each word in the text.

 Only words with more than 3 characters are counted.

+Also, all words are converted to lowercase (case-insensitive).

 ## Install
 Run ```npm install --save-dev tagbuilder```